 I drive past businesses, homes, parks, malls.
 I wonder, what if that was my life, in that place, living there, working there, shopping there, at that moment.
 Everywhere, there is a job, a myriad of connection, a life lived.
 A piece of an ever-growing puzzle, filled.

 Pick up any piece of the City and hold it to the light.
 The rainbow of intersections and meanings will pulsate madly.
-The more you look, the more you see.
-But trying to speak of it or get to the heart of it is like bottling the wind.
-Or photographing individual trees to represent a forest.
-I can make pictures of the parts, but will anyone sense the whole?
+With just a little imagination, the more you look, the more you see.